Aarception/Mo-information-security-portfolio/README.md

 #  📁 Mo's Information Security Learning, Projects, and Portfolio

-*'Effective communication is often overstated, yet underappreciated so I want to pause here and intervene on this point'*

-I don't have a habit of inquiring about, nor go looking after, gifts that have been given, especially if they were gifts of consideration.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*